The Opportunity

 Net Zero Commitments

 Over 130 countries have committed to net-zero emissions.
 Nuclear is the only proven technology that can provide reliable, carbon-free baseload power at scale.
-At COP28, 22 nations pledged to triple nuclear capacity by 2050.
+What began as a 22-nation pledge at COP28 has grown to 38 countries committed to tripling nuclear capacity by 2050.

 AI & Data Center Boom